Blotch3D/Blotch3D/README.md

 used to make this conversion.

-The Blotch3D project is already set up with the pipeline manager to convert the several primitive models it has to XNB files when Blotch3D is built.
+The Blotch3D project is already set up with the pipeline manager to convert the several primitive models it has, to XNB files when Blotch3D is built.
 You can double-click "Content.mgcb" in the Blotch project to add more standard files and resources.
 You can also copy an XNB files to a project's output folder, where the program can load it.